koenrane/KR-new-site/content/design.md

 ### Static code analysis

 I run [`eslint --fix`](https://eslint.org/) to automatically fix up my TypeScript files.
 By using `eslint`, I maintain a high standard of code health, avoiding antipatterns such as declaring variables using the `any` type.
 I also run [`stylelint --fix`](https://stylelint.io/) to ensure SCSS quality and ensure that [`pylint`](https://www.pylint.org/) rates my code health at 10/10.
+I lint my _prose_ using [`vale`](https://vale.sh/) - checking, for example, that I don't use clichés or unnecessary superlatives.

 I use `mypy` to statically type-check my Python code.
 Since my JavaScript files are actually TypeScript, the compiler already raises exceptions when there's a type error.